 \subsection{Imaging based regularization}

 To inject structural information away from the well locations, we incorporate an imaging-based regularizer.
 While the smoothing operator $\mathbf{S}$ enforces geological consistency in the vicinity of the wells, it cannot propagate constraints into regions where no well information is available.
-To address this limitation, we introduce an image-derived sensitivity operator that links perturbations in the velocity model to measurable changes in the migrated image.\\ The scattering potential of the acoustic wave equation is given by $q(v) = \frac{1}{v^{2}}$.
+To address this limitation, we introduce an image-derived sensitivity operator that links perturbations in the velocity model to measurable changes in the migrated image.
+The motivation for this choice stems from the observation that migrated seismic images primarily highlight subsurface reflectors, which are associated with spatial contrasts in the underlying velocity field.
+Therefore, rather than directly imposing the RTM amplitudes on the reconstructed model, we seek to enforce consistency between the reflector geometry observed in the migrated image and the velocity contrasts predicted by the reconstructed model.
+This provides a physically motivated structural constraint that complements the sparse well information and helps guide the inversion in poorly constrained regions.\\ The scattering potential of the acoustic wave equation is given by $q(v) = \frac{1}{v^{2}}$.
 Within the linearized Born approximation, image perturbations are approximately proportional to vertical derivatives of the scattering-contrast term

 where $v_0$ denotes a fixed background velocity.
-This approximation underlies classical reverse-time migration (RTM) theory \citep{Bleistein2001}.
+This approximation underlies classical reverse-time migration (RTM) theory \cite{Bleistein2001}.
 Motivated by this observation, we define the nonlinear imaging forward operator

 where $D_z:\mathbb{R}^{N} \rightarrow \mathbb{R}^{N}$ denotes a finite-difference vertical derivative operator applied pointwise in space.\\ Let $\mathbf v$ denote the current velocity model and $\mathbf v^\ast = \mathbf v + \Delta \mathbf v$ an updated model.
 To obtain a linearized approximation of the imaging operator, we expand $q(\mathbf v)$ to first order around $\mathbf v$.
 Setting $\Delta \mathbf v = \mathbf v^\ast - \mathbf v$, the Taylor expansion yields